-We generally compete for investments in healthcare real estate with publicly traded, private and non-listed healthcare REITs, real estate partnerships, healthcare providers, healthcare lenders and other investors, including developers, banks, insurance companies, pension funds, government-sponsored entities and private equity firms, some of whom may have greater financial resources and lower costs of capital than we do.
+We generally compete for investments in real estate with publicly traded, private and non-listed healthcare REITs, real estate partnerships, healthcare providers, healthcare lenders and other investors, including developers, banks, insurance companies, pension funds, government-sponsored entities and private equity firms, some of whom may have greater financial resources and lower costs of capital than we do.
 Increased competition challenges our ability to identify and successfully capitalize on opportunities that meet our objectives, which is affected by, among other factors, the availability of suitable acquisition or investment targets, our ability to negotiate acceptable transaction terms and our access to and cost of capital.
-See "Risk Factors-Our Business Operations and Strategy Risk-Our ongoing strategy depends, in part, upon identifying and consummating future investments and effectively managing our expansion opportunities." included in Part I, Item 1A of this Annual Report and "Note 10 - Senior Notes Payable and Other Debt" of the Notes to Consolidated Financial Statements included in Part II, Item 8 of this Annual Report.
+See "Risk Factors-Risks Related to Our Business Operations and Strategy-Our ongoing strategy depends, in part, upon identifying and consummating future acquisitions and investments and effectively managing our expansion opportunities." included in Part I, Item 1A of this Annual Report and "Note 10 - Senior Notes Payable and Other Debt" of the Notes to Consolidated Financial Statements included in Part II, Item 8 of this Annual Report.

-Our tenants and managers also compete on a local and regional basis with other healthcare operating companies that provide comparable services.
+Our operators also compete on a local and regional basis with other healthcare companies that provide comparable services.
 Operators of healthcare real estate compete to attract and retain residents and patients to our properties based on scope and quality of care, reputation and financial condition, price, location and physical appearance of the properties, services offered, qualified personnel, physician referrals and family preferences.
-With respect to MOBs and life science, research and innovation centers, we and our third-party managers compete to attract and retain tenants based on many of the same factors, in addition to quality of the affiliated health system or university, physician preferences and proximity to hospital or university campuses or life science centers and quality of lab space.
+With respect to outpatient medical buildings and research centers, we and our third-party managers compete to attract and retain tenants based on many of the same factors, in addition to quality of the affiliated health system or university, physician preferences and proximity to hospital or university campuses or research centers and quality of lab space.
 The ability of our tenants, operators and managers to compete successfully could be affected by private, federal and state reimbursement programs and other laws and regulations.
-See "Risk Factors-Our Legal, Compliance and Regulatory Risks-We and our tenants, borrowers and managers may be adversely affected by regulation and enforcement." included in Part I, Item 1A of this Annual Report.
+See "Risk Factors-Our Legal, Compliance and Regulatory Risks-We and our tenants, managers and borrowers may be adversely affected by regulation and enforcement." included in Part I, Item 1A of this Annual Report.